rafasacaan/pots-and-pans/content/posts/conda-poetry.md

 Whenever starting a new project, it is good to get started as nice and easy as possible.
 The fundamental bricks for this task is to generate an environment and a basic tree of files and directories.
 And of course, the necessary tools to keep things working from then on.

+What else?
+We can treat our projects as packages right away, and get an awesome package manager such as poetry.

 ## Conda, the environment-maker-manager.

 Let´s create the most basic python environment, where the most important thing is to have a defined working python version.
 To do this, we can create a conda lite-weight environment from the following *.yaml* file: